Breaking News - Brett Karlin is named as Artistic Director and Principal Conductor of the Master Chorale of South Florida, Miami,FL - read more

 Carol Abbott (Voice) a member of NATS (National Association of Teachers of Singing), has been a a private vocal instructor for 25 years.
 She currently is an adjunct vocal instructor at the Hillsborough Community College Arts campus in Ybor City and led the Concert Choir and Select Ensemble for the past two years.
 Over the past 20 years, she has held a six-year teaching position in the music department at Southeastern University in Lakeland; several director of music positions leading choirs, vocal ensembles, bands, and directing full-scale musical productions in local churches; and was the director of One Voice community youth and children’s choirs.
 While at Southeastern she was able to lead her women's choir, Virtue, on a 10-day tour of Mexico performing nightly in Spanish.
 She's also toured as a solo artist throughout the southeast U.S. and has been a guest artist on several Christian television networks.
 In 1991 Carol received a prestigious award at a national Christian vocal competition held in Estes Park, Colorado.
 One of Carol's career highlights was being the featured artist at a series of Christmas performances in Calcutta, India in 2007.Carol has a Bachelor’s degree in Vocal Performance from the University of Florida and a Master’s degree in Vocal Performance from the University of South Florida.
 Carol and her husband Court have been married for 27 years and live in Brandon, Florida with their two children, Tyler, age 18 and Emilie, age 15.

-Carlos Audi (Cello) was born in Brazil where he started his music studies at the age of seven.
-He holds a Doctor of Musical Arts degree from the Florida State University.
-His cello teachers were Maria Cecília Brucoli, Zigmunt Kubala, Robert Suetholz, Robert Jesselson and Lubomir Georgiev.
+Audi was born in Brazil where he started his music studies at the age of seven.
+Currently, he holds a Doctor of Music degree from the Florida State University having had as his main cello teachers Maria Cecília Brucoli, Zigmunt Kubala, Robert Suetholz, Robert Jesselson and Lubomir Georgiev.
+He has also attended master classes with renowned cellists such as Janos Starker, Alan Harris, Timothy Eddy, Steven Doane, Peter Rejto, Sara Sant’Ambrogio, and Antonio Meneses.

 John Baker (Trumpet) has had a long and varied career as a professional trumpet player performing with such groups/entertainers as Ray Charles, Johnny Mathis, Pat Boone, Mel Torme, Temptations, Supremes, Four Aces, Drifters, Coasters, Bernadette Peters, Danny Thomas, Cab Calloway, Isaac Hays, Joan Rivers, Rich Little, John Davidson, Holiday on Ice, Ringling Bros, Circus, Ice Capades, Broadway touring musicals, Zorba the Greek starring Anthony Quinn, Sugar Babies starring Mickey Rooney, La Cage o Fols starring Peter Marshall, Hello Dolly starring Carol Chaning, Man of La Mancha, Sound of Music starring Peter Palmer, and Damn Yankees starring Donald O'Conner.
 He was a bandsman with the United States Military Academy Band, West Point, New York, and staff trumpeter at Walt Disney World, Orlando.
 Currently, Mr. Baker leads a big band that free-lances frequently.
 Mr. Baker also has an extensive background as a music educator during which he has been on staff at the University of Tampa and Yamaha Trumpets.
 He was the first director of bands for Hillsborough Community College from 1976-1984.
 Mr. Baker’s trumpet teachers included Ray Crisara principal trumpet under Arturo Toscanini, Robert Nagel of Yale University, Irving Sarin, principal trumpet of the Israel Philharmonic, and Cliff Sproul lead trumpet of the United States Air Force Jazz Orchestra.
 Mr. Baker has a Bachelor of Music Education degree from Wichita State University and completed coursework toward a master’s degree from USF.